 - 120g full fat cream cheese

 - 40g whey protein powder (or click HERE for an alternative) for U.S. option click HERE

-- 25g psyllium husk powder (use this one as an alternative -others give baked foods an awful shade of purple!) for US alternative try this one
+- 25g psyllium husk powder (or click HERE for an alternative -others give baked foods an awful shade of purple!) for U.S. option click HERE

 - ⅛ tsp fine Himalayan pink salt (U.S. option HERE)